 Zoom Monitoring Poor Network Connection

 1. Latency: Latency refers to the time it takes for data to travel from the sender to the receiver, measured in milliseconds.
-In the context of Zoom, low latency is crucial for real-time communication, as high latency can lead to delays in audio and video transmission, impacting the overall meeting experience.
+In the context of Zoom, low latency/ good latency is crucial for real-time communication, as high latency can lead to delays in audio and video transmission, impacting the overall meeting experience.

 2. Jitter: Jitter represents the variability in the delay of received data packets.
 It quantifies the fluctuations in packet delivery times.
 In Zoom, maintaining low jitter is essential for a consistent and smooth audio-visual experience during virtual meetings, as high jitter can result in disruptions and uneven performance.